cancerberoSgx/cli-driver/README.md

 # Troubleshooting

 This is a very dark area I don't know much about it and I'm encountering with some interesting behaviors.
 When things go crazy perform `killall bash` or even reboot the machine.

+ * has some problems executing lots of tests. seems that I didn't destroy() clients and that was causing lots of issues - now alawys destroying, and waiting a little time after - also making sure oen test finish wieh the other starts.
+Just in case, i tried with the package serial-jasmin very easy to use  - if situaion repeat we want to use that:  https://bitbucket.org/donniev/serial-jasmine - in the package json just put script:
+    "test": "npm run build && serial-jasmine lib/spec/*Spec.js",